-- Place the ground adapter plate onto the engine and screw it securely down there with the 3 screws M4. - Now you have to replace the stator on the ground plate.
+- Place the new base plate onto the engine and screw it securely down there with the 3 screws M4. - Now you have to reset the stator to the base.
 Take care, that no cable is pinched.
-The coil has to be fitting good on the ground plate nearly "hearable engage".
-If is it ain't so, and the coil fits "soft" on the ground plate, is a cable in the way and there is a risk of damaging by contact of the rotor. - Note, that the stator sits even on the ground plate and no cable is pinched.
-Otherwise the system will be destroyed or it belongs to malfunctions. - Screw down the stator with the 3 screws M4.
+The coil has to sit correctly an the base, not loopsides. - When it sets correctly, you can hear and feal that (some sharp click).
+Should the coil set down rather softly, check tzhat you have not cought a cable under it. - Screw down the stator with the 3 screws M4.